 2. Preparing cash flow statement for past actual data

-In general, you have two options / methods to prepare cash flow statement for past periods.
-Direct and indirect method.
+In general, you have two options/methods to prepare cash flow statements for past periods.
+Direct and indirect methods.

-This is why most companies prefer indirect method of preparing cash flow statement.
-It means that you take your Profit and loss statement and your Balance sheet and calculate Cash flow statement out of them.
-It is more convenient to prepare Cash flow statement using indirect method and besides that, this method gives you another point of view.
-It clearly shows a connection between reported net income (from Profit and loss statement) and cash provided by operations (as the most important category in Cash flow statement).
+This is why most companies prefer the indirect method of preparing cash flow statements.
+It means that you take your Profit and loss statement and your Balance sheet and calculate the Cash flow statement out of them.
+It is more convenient to prepare a Cash flow statement using the indirect method and besides that, this method gives you another point of view.
+It clearly shows a connection between reported net income (from the Profit and loss statement) and cash provided by operations (the most important category in the Cash flow statement).

 3. Preparing cash flow forecast for future months

-In our previous chart we also presented cash flow forecast to the right of cash flow for actual data.
+In our previous chart, we also presented a cash flow forecast to the right of cash flow for actual data.
 When it comes to cash flow forecast, we should distinguish between:

-- longer term forecast (few months up to half year).
+- longer-term forecast (a few months up to half a year).

-To prepare short term forecast you first need to have a list of receivables and payables with due dates and should know if and which of your customers tend to delay with their payments.
-Furthermore you should also take into account all other potential activities that have bigger impact on cash flow (such as investments, loans taken or repaid…).
-Based on all this information you can prepare inflow and outflow forecast, but for no longer period than a few weeks.
+To prepare a short-term forecast you first need to have a list of receivables and payables with due dates and should know if and which of your customers tend to delay with their payments.
+Furthermore, you should also take into account all other potential activities that have a bigger impact on cash flow (such as investments, loans taken or repaid…).
+Based on all this information you can prepare an inflow and outflow forecast, but for no longer period than a few weeks.

 Note: To increase reliability of your business and avoid liquidity issues, you should plan your cash flow for longer than 2-3 weeks.
 You should know today whether you will need additional financial resources in 4, 5 or 6 months so that you have enough time to arrange them.

-Preparing longer term cash flow forecast is not a piece of cake :).
-The information we talked about earlier (receivables and payables with due dates…) does not give you a good basis to prepare the forecast for next 6 months, because when you're dealing with such long periods, there are also other factors that influence your cash flow (for example season influence, growth…).
+Preparing a longer-term cash flow forecast is not a piece of cake :).
+The information we talked about earlier (receivables and payables with due dates…) does not give you a good basis to prepare the forecast for the next 6 months, because when you're dealing with such long periods, there are also other factors that influence your cash flow (for example season influence, growth…).

 Would you like to see your cash flow in a contribution chart?

-SASH reporting enables you to improve your processes, get better insight in your business and above all achieve greater results.
+SASH reporting enables you to improve your processes, get a better insight into your business, and above all achieve greater results.